ajharris/gdsc-project/README.md

 remaining duplicate `DRUG_ID × COSMIC_ID` pair *within* the chosen screen is a hard error, so the final response cohort always has one response per cell line.

+### Verified preprocessing handoff

+The approved initial experiment resolves to **Erlotinib** from **GDSC2** using **AUC**: the GDSC2-specific stable identifier is `DRUG_ID=1168`.
+Its response cohort contains 108 unique lung_NSCLC cell lines, with no missing AUC values or within-screen duplicate drug/cell-line pairs.
+Targeted COSMIC mapping retains 106 cell lines with expression.
+The real, target-independent filtered matrix has 16,980 expression features.
+The reproducible grouped split (`random_state` 42; 20% validation and 20% test) produces 63 training, 21 validation, and 22 test cell lines.

+The training partition alone fits median imputation and the variance filter;
+validation and test are transformed using those learned training statistics.
+Scaling is disabled because COSMIC expression values are already Z-scores.
+The notebook creates `X_train`, `X_val`, `X_test`, their aligned targets and metadata, and the fitted preprocessing pipeline.
+It intentionally stops before any predictive model is fit.

 ## COSMIC expression feature store

 COSMIC v104 Cell Lines Project expression is cached separately as long-format